 No, friends, it’s far worse than that.

 Read this book carefully.
-If he had his way, he would take ADHD back to the prehistoric era.
-Back when ADHD itself was missed and the myriad fallout potentially surrounding it was focused on instead, seldom successfully: obesity, certain learning disabilities, auditory processing disorder, neurospatial dysfunction, sensory processing disorder, sleep disorder, substance abuse.
+If Saul had his way, he would take ADHD back to the prehistoric era.
+That is, back to when ADHD itself was missed.
+Instead, the focus was on all the fallout from ADHD: obesity, learning disabilities, auditory processing disorder, neurospatial dysfunction, sensory processing disorder, visual impairments, sleep disorder, substance abuse.

 Before it was published, the book had already been translated into German and perhaps other languages.
 The publicity has appeared in the UK, Australia, Germany, and the U.S..
-(By the way, Harper Collins is owned by Rupert Murdoch, the mastermind of Fox News.)
 They knew they had a “controversial” product.

-Columnist Kyle Smith obviously writes from the press release, never questioning the legitimacy of Saul’s opinion or the fact that Saul primarily talks about misdiagnoses and not ADHD itself.
+Columnist Kyle Smith obviously writes from the press release.
+He never questions the legitimacy of Saul’s opinion or the fact that Saul primarily talks about misdiagnoses and not ADHD itself.
 (Note: Saul’s idea of misdiagnoses might in fact be accurate diagnoses.
 I explain more about that here.)

 The Post’s Smith also freely throws in his own ill-formed opinions: